WomenPlusPlus/deploy-impact-23-shift-1/README.md

 # frontend

+- create first user from supabase.com/dashboard in the authentication/users menu

 using docker:
  - TBD: getting the env variables to the docker image
  - docker build -t front-end .